zarstensen/Broadifyer/README.md

 - [Open](#reconfiguring-or-exiting-the-application) the settings window.
 - Toggle the 'Urgent Notification' setting

-This marks all notifications sent from the application, as improtant, which allows them to show up, event when in fullscreen mode.
+This marks all notifications sent from the application, as improtant, which allows them to show up, even when in fullscreen mode.

 ---